 A short summary regarding a hypothesis-driven approach to problem-solving is that the problem cannot be a built-in (or normal) problem, since then we need to find the root cause first.
 When we know the root cause, we can start examining the most appropriate solution, where of course a hypothesis-driven approach sometimes can be the answer.

 Transformations (of organizations)

 This is really a sad story, where some agile scaling frameworks divides everything in an organisation into parts in any imaginable direction; teams, team of teams, maintenance, application, software, hardware, economy, roles, analysis, architecture, design, test, requirements, portfolio, culture, efficiency, effectiveness, flow, innovation, line management, deliveries, strategy, operations, etc. for later combining to a whole.
 This is false integration at its worst, since no thinking at all about the whole has been considered first, even though it cannot be much more complex than the complexity in an organization doing product development.
 Why can this happen?
-The believe is, which is contrary to existing science (now and forever), is that we can divide anything in small parts, optimise them one by one, and put them back to an optimised whole.
+The believe is, which is contrary to existing science (now and forever), is that we can divide anything in small parts, optimise them one by one, and put them back to an optimised whole, i.e., aggregation.
 And by oppressing our common sense, we start to believe that this is true.
 But we will face tough times when we wake up from the fairy-tale.
 Be sure.